 The Haley Effect

 Nikki Haley is undoubtedly a force — atmospheric conditions tend to adapt when she enters a room.
-And she made it perfectly clear when she left her U.N. post that she was “only 46 with a lot of fight left.”We value your comments!
-Please weigh in on our comment section below.
+And she made it perfectly clear when she left her U.N. post that she was “only 46 with a lot of fight left.”Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com